kevbite/kevbite.github.io/_posts/2020-06-25-storing-guids-as-strings-in-mongodb-with-csharp.md

 comments: true
 ---

 It's fairly common within C# to use GUIDs as IDs even when we're storing data inside MongoDB.
 It does have a little overhead as the size of a GUID is 128 bits compared to ObjectIDs which are 96 bits.
-However, for most application the performance overhead is negotiable.
+However, for most application the performance overhead is negligible.

 One thing we'll notice is that the GUID is stored as [`BinData`](https://docs.mongodb.com/manual/reference/bson-types/).
 If we execute the following C#, we'll get a document in our collection with BinData for the `_id` field.